 "Gay couples in the Bible?
 He couldn’t possibly mean that, could he?"

-Although Samuel anointed David King in I Samuel 16:13, some fifteen years earlier, David was content to wait for many years as God orchestrated circumstances to actually put him on the throne.
+Although Samuel anointed David King in 1 Samuel 16:13, some fifteen years earlier, David was content to wait for many years as God orchestrated circumstances to actually put him on the throne.
 Have you ever experienced how difficult it is to wait upon God and keep to His timetable instead of yours?
 Two times David could have killed Saul and seized the Kingdom.
 Both times David refused to harm the LORD’s anointed.

 Now, with King Saul dead, David sorrows because for all his faults, Saul was Israel’s first King, anointed by God.
 David also sorrows because Israel has been defeated by enemies who should have been driven from the land hundreds of years earlier, in the original conquest, Joshua 13:2-3.
-And most of all, David sorrows because the greatest love of his life is gone, killed in battle.
+And most of all, David sorrows because the great love of his life is gone, killed in battle.
 For David, there will never be another love like Jonathan.

 Think about it.
 Jonathan could not have maintained a fifteen year, intimate relationship or visited David in his wilderness stronghold without willing cooperation from his and Saul’s soldiers, who covered for him, and from David’s soldiers, who insured Jonathan’s access to David.

 is as public as their covenant of love, 1 Samuel 18:3, and a covenant of the LORD, 1 Samuel 20:8, 17.
 Jonathan and David were the celebrity superstars of their day.
 Every action in battle, every word uttered in public, was subject matter for discussion.
 At the time David writes and sings this Psalm for Jonathan, he is married to at least three wives.

 Yet scripture does not tell us David’s wives felt bitter jealousy when David publicly proclaimed Jonathan’s love more important, more fulfilling, surpassing the love of his wives.
 They felt David’s loss and grieved with him for Jonathan.
-David’s loving polygamous family shared his loss and his broken heart.
+David’s loving polygamous family shared his unfathomable loss and his broken heart.